 Now arrow down and select “I2C Enable/Disable automatic loading”:

-Choose “Yes” at the following prompts, exit the configuration menu, and reboot to activate the settings.
+Choose “Yes” at the next prompt, exit the configuration menu, and reboot the Pi to activate the settings.

 Now we need to install a program called I2C-tools, which will tell us the I2C address of the LCD when it’s connected to the Pi.
 So at the command prompt, enter sudo apt-get install i2c-tools.